ukoloff/em-wssh/README.md

 To run WSSH server say `wssh server`.

+You can set some options for server, ie:

+Most useful option is `--base=path` (or `-b`).
+It set path, where server files stored.
+By default this path is where gem installed.
+To use current directory say `wssh server -b.`

+This `base` path is used to locate `hosts.yml` file, which maps host requested by user to real servers.
+See [sample](hosts.yml).
+One can define direct map or regexp-style mapping (denoted by // with optional //i).
+If multiple regexps match user host, the last one wins.
+To disable connecting to host (or all hosts for regexp) map it to null or false.

+The `base` also is root for log file and pid file, created by server.

+Parameters `--listen=port` (`-l`) and `--all` (`-a`) define on what address server will listen.
+By default it is `localhost:4567`.

+Parameter `--daemon` will force server to go in background.

 ### nginx

 Directly exposing WSSH server to Internet is not a good idea.